agriculture field at sunset

 A single hectare of healthy soil has the potential to store and filter enough water for 1000 people and soils in the UK could store over 4 billion tonnes of carbon in the form of organic matter.
 Not to mention the benefits for long term sustainability and the ability to provide nutritious food for an ever-growing population.

-Winning back the health of our soils could be the most important task for the next generation.
+Winning back the health of our soils could be the most important task for our generation.

 Why choose microbz?